unifiedcompliance/Schema-Docs/proposed-vocabulary/person-endpoints.md

 * Some properties cannot be changed and are ignored.  (e.g. fullname or any id or fk)
 * A `local_reference_id` may be supplied to any core object or sub-object which will be echoed within the object response.
 This allows tagging of any object to ensure accurate processing required by some systems.
 (See the `local_reference_id` section for more detail.)

+### Modified_by Audit Record

+* When you send a PATCH to modify a Person object, you must supply an `x-requester-person` in the header as the person id making the request.
+This sets the modified_by field in the audit record to the person who modified the object.

 ### Performing a Property (Key) Value Update

 * Change the properties of the object pulled from **GET /Person/:id** by sending an **application/json PATCH** to the [https://grcschema.org/Person/:id](https://grcschema.org/Person/:id) endpoint and the full Person object will be returned with the requested changes.